ibm-watson-data-lab/guestbook/README.md

 ## To Show Incoming Webhooks with NGrok

-There's a file called `receive.php` in the webroot of the guestbook frontend, so curl to http://192.168.121.8:8080/receive.php to see an empty array is output.
+There's a file called `receive2.php` in the webroot of the guestbook frontend, so curl to http://192.168.121.8:8080/receive.php to see an empty array is output.
 If you send form data, it dumps `$_POST`, if you send JSON then it decodes that first.

 SSH into vagrant and go to `/vagrant`.
-There you will find a script that runs the local binary of ngrok with an associated config file that makes the dashboard available on the host machine
+There you will find a script that runs the local binary of ngrok with an associated config file that makes the dashboard available on the host machine `run-ngrok-locally.sh`.
+Now hit that (optionally from github).

+Use `receive3.php` to write the incoming data to CouchDB as a poor-man's queueing option.